cmacrae/kove/README.md

 # kube-opa-violation-exporter
 Watch your in cluster Kubernetes manifests for OPA policy violations and export them as Prometheus metrics

-## Notice
-⚠️ This project is undergoing a major refactor at the moment ⚠️
-The initial implementation was a rather crude PoC.
-You can track feature/improvement progress on the [project board](https://github.com/cmacrae/kube-opa-violation-exporter/projects/1) and various `refactor/` branches.
-Expect breaking changes, version/tag/release shuffling!

 ## About
 [Open Policy Agent](https://www.openpolicyagent.org/) provide the fearsome-but-trustworthy  [gatekeeper](https://github.com/open-policy-agent/gatekeeper), which